Location: Chicago, Illinois

 Rush is an equal opportunity employer.
 We evaluate qualified applicants without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, veteran status, and other legally protected characteristics.

-Lead Primary Care Advanced Practice Provider
+Convenient Care – Advanced Practice Provider

-Rush University Medical Center
+Rush Copley Medical Center

-Chicago, IL
+Aurora, IL

-Position Summary:
+Position Requirements:

 Nurse Practitioner:

-•Current licensure from the State of Illinois as a Registered Professional Nurse and Advanced Practice Nurse
+•Current licensure from the State of Illinois as a Registered Professional Nurse and Advanced Practice Nurse or eligible to obtain a licensure through the Illinois Department of Financial and Professional Regulation (IDFPR) application process

 •Master of Science in Nursing or Doctorate of Nursing practice with clinical specialty appropriate to position